 In The Ketogenic Cookbook, written by Jimmy Moore and Maria Emmerich, readers are introduced to the ketogenic diet – a low carb, moderate protein, and high fat diet.
+(It’s commonly referred to as a keto diet.)
 While this may seem counter-intuitive to what modern-day science is trying to tell us, many are finding success losing weight and becoming healthier by following a ketogenic diet.
 By consuming little to no carbs, the body goes into a state of ketosis – it burns its own fat as a primary source of fuel.

 I tried the diet for a couple of weeks.
 During that time, my stomach felt pretty good – no bloating or indigestion and my elimination patterns became more regular.
 I think that there can be a lot of positive things to be said about this diet.
 On the negative side, it can be difficult to follow if you are the only one in your household doing so.

 I like the book and think that it is a good primer for the ketogenic diet.
 Plus, there are a lot of recipes good for those on the diet and even those who are not.
 Below are some of the items that I made from The Ketogenic Cookbook: